Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

   - The `$` operator, suffixed with a property name and an optional type specifier, writes a value to a frame property on the output frame.
   - It pops one value from the stack and assigns it to the property `prop_name`.
   - If the property already exists, it is overwritten.
 This is useful for calculating and passing metadata.
 For deleting properties, see the dedicated section below.

+> [!IMPORTANT]
-  - **Atomicity:** Property writes are atomic.
-A subsequent read within the same expression will see the newly written value. **Important:** This applies to reads from the first source clip (`src0` or `x`).
+> **Atomicity:** Property writes are atomic.
+A subsequent read within the same expression will see the newly written value.
+This applies to reads from the first source clip (`src0` or `x`).
 Writing a property effectively "shadows" the property of the same name on `src0`.
 Properties on other clips (`src1`, etc.) are unaffected and remain read-only.

   - **Type Suffixes:** You can control the output property's type using a suffix.

 | Suffix      | Type         | Description                                                                                                                                        |